covrom/hex_arch_example/README.md

 # hex_arch_example
-Example of Hexagonal Architecture for training course
+Example of Hexagonal Architecture for training course at Geekbrains.

+See the comments in the files.